 Welcome to the Florida Folk Festival, a three-day celebration of the music, dance, stories, crafts and food that make Florida unique.
-From Irish fiddle tunes and kumquat pie, to the wide varieties of music brought by immigrants, the state's cultural heritage reflects the lives of generations of Florida families and communities.
+From Irish fiddle tunes, techno contra dancing and chocolate covered Key Lime pie, to the wide varieties of music brought by immigrants, the state's cultural heritage reflects the lives of generations of Florida families and communities.
 Throughout the Memorial Day weekend more than 300 performances give voice and meaning to Florida's heritage.

-Folk artists and tradition-bearers presented each year in the Folklife Area reflect research and field documentation conducted by the Florida Department of State's Folklife Program.
-The Folklife Area celebrates the diverse cultures of the Lower St. Johns River Basin.
+Every year the Department of State's Florida Folklife Program researches a special topic on Florida's traditional heritage.
+The Festival's 2019 Folklife Area will feature performances and demonstrations celebrating the diverse living traditions of an area of Florida.
 Be sure to visit the Folklife Area to experience the compelling traditions and savor the flavors, sights, and sounds, of some of Florida's oldest and newest cultural communities.